 For decades parapsychologists have been testing people to see if there is some merit to the thought that a person can transmit their thoughts telepathically.
 There are 3 significant experiments held by parapsychologists that made waves trying to prove that our mind was not only capable of sending thoughts to another, that it could indeed manifest its very own spirit.

 It began with Zener Cards.
-Otherwise known as ESP Cards or Rhine Cards, these were developed in in the early 1930’s by Karl Zener.
+Otherwise known as ESP Cards or Rhine Cards, these were developed in the early 1930s by Karl Zener.
 They were used for experiments conducted with Mr Zener’s colleague, parapsychologist J.B Rhine.
 The deck consists of 5 cards of 5 distinct symbols (making a deck of 25).
-The symbols themselves are very distinct, so that they could not be confused.
+The symbols themselves are very distinct so that they could not be confused.
 The aim of the cards was to test mental telepathy.

 There are 5 cards of each symbol.
 The deck is shuffled.
-There are 2 people which participate in the experiment and a third who acts as a moderator.
+There are 2 people which participate in the experiment and a third who act as a moderator.
 The participants are the sender and a receiver.
 The aim is quite simple.
 The sender picks a card from the deck.
 They then try to mentally send the image to the receiver.
 The receiver then concentrates and says the first image which comes to mind.
 This continues over a certain amount of time and then an overall success rate is calculated.
-The experiment is not without it’s flaws.
+The experiment is not without its flaws.
 As there are 25 cards in the deck with 5 cards of each symbol, there is a 20 percent chance that someone would correctly guess the symbol at random.
-It was also acknowledged by Rhine that his experiment could not determine if the receiver was guessing randomly, if they were receiving the image telepathically or if they were receiving the image through clairvoyance (such a medium receiving the message).
+It was also acknowledged by Rhine that his experiment could not determine if the receiver was guessing randomly, if they were receiving the image telepathically or if they were receiving the image through clairvoyance (such as a medium receiving the message).
 This meant that even if there was a high percentage of the cards being guessed correctly, there was no way to prove it was through ESP.